AbdulHananAli/Excel-and-GMap-GUI/README.md

 Files already commented on are AppGUI,GMap,GMap_data.
 Known bugs: 1) the textfeild options box (Combo Box) is sometimes not attached to the textfeild.
 Irrelevent code needs to be removed.
+To start the GUI run the AppGUI file.